-Transfer students must attend the University of Chicago for at least two academic years (six quarters) and complete the Core curriculum, along with at least half of their major with UChicago.
+Transfer students must attend the University of Chicago for at least two academic years (six quarters) and complete the Core curriculum, along with more than half of their major requirements bearing UChicago course numbers.
 Certain College-sponsored study abroad programs (chiefly the Civilizations study abroad programs) may be used to meet these requirements.
-More than half of the requirements for a major must be met by registering for courses bearing University of Chicago course numbers.

 The College grants credit for some Advanced Placement examinations with scores of 4 or 5 and International Baccalaureate Higher Level examinations with scores of 6 or 7, but not for CLEP, USAFI, or correspondence course work.
 Entering students also take placement tests in a variety of subjects.
 Learn more about credit gained by examination.